-The execution of this Official Statement has been duly authorized by the Authority and the City.
-The Authority and the Director of Finance, on behalf of the City, have deemed this Official Statement "final" as of its date within the meaning of the Rule.
+The execution of this Official Statement and its delivery have been duly authorized by the Director of Finance upon authorization from the City Council.
+The Director of Finance, on behalf of the City, has deemed this Official Statement "final" as of its date within the meaning of the Rule.